Why not make this coming return season (Dec 26 through Jan 15…and beyond) your golden opportunity to build customer loyalty?

 Refunds can be processed as batches or interactive refunds.
 Freestyle’s M.O.M. system automatically flags customers designated to receive refunds, and the responsible person can execute the refund at the order level or batch up refunds for processing in bulk as part of a scheduled credit card refund process.
 M.O.M. checks the transaction ID to make sure it’s for the right item and does not exceed the purchase amount, so there can be no over refunds.
 M.O.M. records and displays all stacked discounts, applied coupons and credits so it can be made clear to the customer why the refund amount is what it is.
 Promo credits can be issued as refunds, as well, for customer appeasement.

 The Takeaway: Getting items back into stock quickly and reconciling inventory accurately.

-With a powerful integrated system, your call center, warehouse, finance, and marketing teams don’t need to bounce back and forth from one system to another, re-enter information, or manually execute steps that can be efficiently automated.
-Updating separate systems is a catalyst for Holiday Return errors and issues.
+With a powerful integrated system, your call center, warehouse, finance and marketing teams don’t need to bounce back and forth from one system to another, re-enter information or manually execute steps that can be efficiently automated.
+Updating separate systems is a catalyst for holiday return errors and issues.

-A long-term impact on business success can result from analyzing which products are being returned the most, by type, manufacturer, channel, or other attribute.
+A long-term impact on business success can result from analyzing which products are being returned the most, by type, manufacturer, channel or other attribute.
 This tracking can lead to decisions that avoid problems in the future.